How To Do A/B Split Testing on Low Traffic Sites

 Usability Testing: Seeing how users interact with your website, the unique website path they follow, time taken by them to complete the conversion goal, where they get stuck or frustrated is revealed all too clearly by this method.

 Traffic has nothing to do with this.
-Watching a few individual sessions will give you so many good ideas about improving visitors experience on the site.
+Watching a few individual sessions will give you so many good ideas about improving visitor experience on the site.
 Read this article to know how you should do usability testing to get accurate insights.
 For remote usability testing of your website, you can use usertesting.com.

 Conduct Customer Surveys: You can either mail a small questionnaire to your current customers, or you can conduct on-site surveys.
 A SaaS company might ask customers on their pricing page if their pricing is clear, an eCommerce company might e-mail their customers asking if they have praised or criticized their site to a friend in the past few months and what it was about?

-The insights you get from customer surveys is fascinating.
+The insights you get from customer surveys are fascinating.
 Just be sure that you do not annoy them by sending surveys too often.
 For on-site surveys, stick to 1-2 questions per session.
 See how Kellogg Business School implements this on their website:

 Analyze Heatmaps: Even with small traffic, heatmaps can give a pretty good idea about visitors’ interest.
 If there is any obscure element that is attracting more attention than it should, if a call-to-action or an important navigation element is getting ignored, until where are people scrolling on a page, you can see it all.